 We now join the modern desert highway and make our way to Wadi Rum, a stretch of beautiful sand and rock desert.
 This is where Lawrence of Arabia and Prince Faisal assembled the Arab tribes for the attack on Aqaba in the First World War and also where sections of the film of 'Lawrence of Arabia' were shot.
 Night skies can be spectacular here and we take a four-wheeled drive vehicle far into the desert for an exciting desert adventure.
 We camp here for the night after enjoying the unique hospitality of a Bedouin family at a semi permanent campsite and we experience the desert at its best. *Basic Camping*

 The day begins with a fairly long (approx. 4 hours) drive back to Amman.
-This afternoon you have free time; those with enough energy it is possible to take a taxi from Amman to explore Jerash, one of the ten wealthy, self-governing cities of the Decapolis or visit the Bethany-Beyond the Jordan, where Jesus was said to have been baptized.
+This afternoon you have free time; those with enough energy may like to take a taxi to explore Jerash, one of the ten wealthy, self-governing cities of the Decapolis or visit Bethany beyond the Jordan, where Jesus was said to have been baptized. *Comfortable Hotel*

 * 7 nights comfortable hotels all en suite, 1 night private camp with running water and plumbed WC * Travel by air-conditioned minibus and 4x4 jeep * Flights direct with Royal Jordanian